Arthur Jones (American football): Baltimore Ravens

 Jones was selected by the Baltimore Ravens in the fifth round of the 2010 NFL draft with the 157th overall pick.
 He was signed to a three-year deal on June 21, 2010.
-During his rookie season, Jones played 2 games without recording a single stat.
+During his rookie season, Jones he made a position switch from 4-3 defensive tackle to 3-4 defensive end.
+He played 2 games without a single stat.
 Jones saw an increased role in the 2011 season by playing 14 games with one start, making 20 tackles.
 During the 2012 season, Jones had 4.5 sacks in the regular season.
 The Ravens advanced to Super Bowl XLVII for the second time in franchise history against the San Francisco 49ers.
 In that game, Jones registered one fumble recovery as well as a key sack of 49ers quarterback Colin Kaepernick.
 The Ravens ended up winning the game 34–31, earning Jones his first and only Super Bowl ring.
 In 2013, Jones played 16 games (started 6) with 4.5 sacks on 27 solo tackles.